rnazmo/proper7y/README.md

 ### Policies

+- Simple usage (≒ option)
+- Simple code
   - Tiny size
   - Minimum dependencies
-- Simple usage
+- Simple documentation
+  - Avoid writing important information in Issues / Pull requests.
+(Because it is difficult to search/maintain).
+- Easy to maintain
   - Support only environment/software that I use frequently

-- Since this only provide a very simple function, I want to keep the code, usage (≒ option), and documentation very simple.
-- Avoid writing important information in Issues / Pull requests.
-(Because it is difficult to search).

 ### Conventions